The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Modeling Continuous Transaction Sequencing

 More specifically, the scheduling algorithm is modified in the following ways.
 First, if a transaction is deferred, all conflicting transactions that are ordered after the deferred one are also deferred.
 Second, each transaction can only be scheduled after all conflicting transactions that were ordered before it.

-The pseudocode with the highlighted changes is shown in Algorithm~\ref{pseudo_code:fair_multiworker_scheduler}.
+The pseudocode is shown in Algorithm~\ref{pseudo_code:fair_multiworker_scheduler}.
 Note that the inner workings of the find\_earliest function have to be changed to return a time greater than the end time of any previously scheduled conflicting transaction.